Energy minimization with domain decomposition crashes

 spc216.gro is well equilibrated, so it can't be an equilibration issue.

-#12 Updated by Rossen Apostolov almost 3 years ago
+#12 Updated by Rossen Apostolov about 3 years ago

 Strangely I couldn't reproduce my own tests, i.e. the system doesn't crash despite the numerous settle errors.
 Using a single thread clears most of the settle errors, in fact only 1 of the water molecules is reported.
 RF also produces a lot of settle errors.
 This is with 4.6.5.